 Anyone that’s new to Knife Informer or the world of knives can find it all a bit overwhelming, from the myriad of brands, material types, and terminology can all be too much.
 What are we even talking about?
 What do you need a knife for?
-And what should you go for when you decide to purchase something?
+And what should you go for you’re looking for the best pocket knife for your needs?
 Everyone has different tastes, budgets, and intended purposes for their knife.
 How do you pick?
 With this guide we’ll try to hit on all of the basics: why you might want a knife in the first place, things to look for in a knife depending on what you want to do with it, an idea of what you’ll find with some of the major brands, and some recommendations at various price points.

 Our Favorite Knives